dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     Examples:

+      To perform a default `cpu-tracing` profiling:

       > dotnet trace collect --process-id 1902
       No profile or providers specified, defaulting to trace profile 'cpu-sampling' Recording trace 38MB

       's' - stop tracing

+      To collect just the GC keyword events from the .NET runtime at informational level:

+      > dotnet trace collect --process-id 1902 --providers Microsoft-Windows-DotNETRuntime:0x1:Informational

 CONVERT